Man sitting at work desk

 When you're ready to retire

 There are a number of ways you can withdraw your super in retirement, and how you access your money will depend on your specific circumstances.
-Depending on these circumstances, you’ll be able to claim your benefit as a lifetime fortnightly indexed pension, a lump sum or a combination of both.
+Depending on these circumstances, you’ll be able to claim your benefit as a lifetime fortnightly indexed , a lump sum or a combination of both.

 We're your guide